laneyberm/kickstarter-analysis/README.md

 ![Theater Outcomes vs Launch Dates](/Theater_Outcomes_vs_Launch.png)

-### Analysis of Outcomes Based on Launch Date, The overview of the analysis is well described with screenshots,
+### The above graph provides information about Theater outcomes based upon it launch date.
+Based on the above graph, Analysis of Outcomes Based on Launch Date, The overview of the analysis is well described with screenshots,

 ![Outcomes vs Goals](/Outcomes_vs_Goals.png)